 Mortgage payments

-Your mortgage payment will almost certainly be your biggest recurring house expense.
-Start with this monthly number when you’re budgeting for costs and then build around it.
+Your monthly mortgage payment will almost certainly be your biggest recurring house expense.
+Start with this number when you’re budgeting for costs and then build around it.

 Property taxes

+Typically, property taxes are included in your monthly mortgage payment along with the interest and principal.
 For instance, if you own a home with an assessed value of $100,000, and the tax rate is 2 percent, your annual property tax would be $2,000, paid in $167 increments added to each of your 12 monthly mortgage payments throughout the year.

 HOA fees

-If you’re buying a condo or another kind of home in a community overseen by a homeowners association (HOA), you’ll likely be required to pay a monthly fee, known as an HOA fee.
-HOA fees are determined by the association, and highly variable.
-These funds go toward the services the association provides, which may include security, a pool or gym and landscaping and maintenance.
+If you’re buying a condo or any home in a community overseen by a homeowners association (HOA), you’ll likely be required to pay a monthly fee.
+HOA fees are determined by the association, and are highly variable.
+These funds go toward services provided, which may include security, a pool or gym and landscaping and maintenance.
+HOAs might also charge occasional special assessment fees for urgent repairs.

+No matter where you live, you’ll need to plan for general home maintenance, upkeep and repairs.
+Wear-and-tear happens, so it’s important to have extra funds on hand.
 Many experts recommend budgeting 1 percent of your home’s value for home maintenance each year, as well as maintaining an emergency fund to address urgent, non-budgeted concerns as they crop up.

 Down payment 20% of purchase price $100,000